ocean-onion/BDCraft-maybe/docs/economy/market.md

 ### Market Commands

-The following commands are available for market management:
+The following commands are available for basic market information:

 - `/bdmarket check` - Visualize market boundaries with temporary wool blocks
 - `/bdmarket info` - Display information about the market you're standing in